mivanit/pandoc-sitegen/readme.md

 index: true
 ---

-Here all all the blog posts:
+Here are all the blog posts:
 {{#children}}
 - [**{{title}}**]({{__filename__}})
 	*{{description}}*